 - When you complete the initial pool process, share your data with the TC using the Data Sharing screen.
 Click on the flash drive on the right side of the screen.
 Refer to Step 10 for instructions.
 All data must be shared before selecting the sample. - If not reviewed during the initial team meeting, confirm the residents included in the initial pool are accurate by reviewing the team meeting screen section titled: How many residents did each surveyor include in the initial pool?
-If a resident is listed who should not be in the initial pool, the surveyor should change the IP

-Indicator to No or unassign his/her name from the resident on the Resident Manager screen.
+If a resident is listed who should not be in the initial pool, the surveyor should change the IP Indicator to No or unassign his/her name from the resident on the Resident Manager screen. - Open the Initial Pool by Resident report and confirm a subgroup was added for every initial pool resident.
+If a resident does not have a subgroup, the TC can add the subgroup on the Resident Manager screen. - Review the team meeting screen and ensure all initial pool work has been completed under the system populated section titled: How much work does each surveyor have left to do?

-- Confirm a subgroup was added for every initial pool resident. - Review the team meeting screen and ensure all initial pool work has been completed under the system populated section titled: How much work does each surveyor have left to do? - If there is incomplete work, the surveyor should complete the initial pool work, and then share the data with the TC. - Any changes that are made to an Initial Pool Resident's information need to be shared with the TC.
-The TC then shares the data with the team. (follow Step 10 for instructions).
+- If there is incomplete work, the surveyor should complete the initial pool work, and then share the data with the TC. - Any changes that are made to an Initial Pool Resident's information needs to be shared with the TC (follow Step 10 for instructions).

-Step 17: Select the Sample
+Step 17: Select the Closed Records, Finalize the Sample, and Make Investigation Assignments